Call us for free on 0800 840 9598

 Overlap and Flexibility

-A small hospital might opt for commercial equipment if they have fewer beds and lower laundry volumes.
+• A small hospital may opt for commercial equipment if they have fewer beds and lower laundry volumes.

-A larger hotel with hundreds of rooms may choose industrial machines to keep up with constant demand.
+• A large hotel may choose industrial machines to keep up with the constant operation of laundry cycles to keep up with demand.

 This flexibility is essential for businesses to choose the right equipment based on specific needs, rather than rigid definitions.